 Biscotti di mandorle are cookies prepared with an almond paste.
 The recipe consists of almond paste, ground almonds, sugar bound with egg.
 In some you will find bits of chopped candied fruit and lemon or orange zest.
 The cookies are piped out and baked until crisp outside but still soft in the centre.
 These delicious cookies goes well with a tea, coffee or a glass of Marsala wine.

 Another sweet pastry dessert comes from Sicily - from the western town of Erice, just north of Trapani.
-This amazing pastries are filled with lemon custard and covered in icing sugar.
-This cookies are very easy to make and you can try to do this at home.
+These amazing pastries are filled with lemon custard and covered in icing sugar.
+Genovesi are so delicious, soft and tasty, especially if eaten warm.